Netflix/spectator/README.md

       // Update the counter id with dimensions based on the request.
 The counter will then
       // be looked up in the registry which should be fairly cheap, such as lookup of id object
-      // in a ConcurrentHashMap, it is more expensive than having a local variable set to the
+      // in a ConcurrentHashMap.
+However, it is more expensive than having a local variable set
-      // counter.
+      // to the counter.
       final Id cntId = requestCountId
         .withTag("country", req.country())
         .withTag("status", res.status());